fgeierst/typo3-11-tailwind-demo/README.md

 	ddev npm run css:dev
 	ddev npm run js:dev

+*Note*: If using DDEV make sure to have [Mutagen](https://ddev.readthedocs.io/en/latest/users/install/performance/#mutagen) enabled for the file watcher to work properly.
+If not, you can also run the above script outside of the docker container (`npm run css:dev`).

 ## Build JS and CSS for production

 	ddev npm run css:build &&